The George Washington University Institute for Korean Studies

 - Participate in GWIKS events and related activities.

-Applicants must have received their Ph.D. degree in the social sciences, and all untenured scholars are eligible to apply.
-The applicant who is awarded the fellowship must complete all requirements for the Ph.D. degree (dissertation deposited) by the deadline.
+Applicants must have received their Ph.D. in the social sciences, and all untenured scholars are eligible to apply.
+The applicant who is awarded the fellowship must complete all requirements for the Ph.D. (dissertation deposited) by May 31, 2020.

-- Cover Letter – explaining research project, teaching experience and what you plan to accomplish while in residence at GWIKS
+- Cover letter explaining research project, teaching experience, and what the fellow plans to accomplish while in residence at GWIKS

 - Statement of Research